This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Keep all medical appointments: This will help manage your disease and the side-effects from medicines you may be taking.

 - Use your medicines as directed: Put your medicines in a pillbox placed in an area you can easily see.
 Use a watch with an alarm to help you remember when it is time to take your medicine.
-Tell your primary healthcare provider if you know or think you might be pregnant.
-Do not stop taking your medicines without your primary healthcare provider's okay.
+Tell your healthcare provider if you know or think you might be pregnant.
+Do not stop taking your medicines without your healthcare provider's okay.
 A sudden stop can cause serious medical problems.

 - Watch for early signs of a relapse and seek help immediately: